 The choice in terms of how and where to invest is really broad, and the matters can be quite complex.
-On the other hands, with the right approach and careful planning the rewards can be very satisfying, indeed.
+On the other hand, with the right approach and careful planning, the rewards can be very satisfying, indeed.

-If you are not sure how exactly you can benefit by investing internationally, our guide will clarify this for you.
+If you are not sure how exactly you can benefit from investing internationally, our guide will clarify this for you.

 The purpose of the guide is to enable you to make informed decisions about whether investing internationally is the right thing to do for your personal circumstances.

 International investment is another name for investing offshore.
 Basically, it means that you invest your money outside of your country of residence.